Marc Fosset

 Marc Fosset (17 May 1949 – 31 October 2020) was a French jazz guitarist.
+In the 1980s and 1990s, he recorded and toured with Stephane Grappelli.

 Life and career

 Marc Fosset was born in Paris.
 He learned to play guitar left-handed after seeing Yves Montand and Didi Duprat perform, and was also influenced by Django Reinhardt's style.
 With Michel De Villers, Fosset began accompanying jazz and blues musicians in the Trois Mailletz club in Paris.
 He joined the rock band Magma, played with René Urtreger and Claude Guilhot, and in 1976 he founded a trio with Franco Manzecchi and Patrice Galas.
 In 1977 he formed a duo with Patrice Caratini.
-In the 1980s and 1990s, he toured with Stephane Grappelli.
+In the 1980s and 1990s, he recorded and toured with Stephane Grappelli.
 Fosset often performed in a duo with Jean-Michel Cazorla and as a trio with Laurent and Philippe Briand.

 Fosset retired in 2010, because of Parkinson's disease.
 He died on 31 October 2020, aged 71.